ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_energy.md

 `GET /energy/accounts/{accountId}/payment-schedule`

-Obtain the agreed payment schedule and details, if any, for a specific energy account
+Obtain the agreed payment schedule and details, if any, for a specific energy account.

+Some general notes about this end point:

+ <ul><li>This API describes how the consumer has elected to pay for their account</li><li>Payments initiated by the consumer are classified as manual payments.
+The billing frequency is captured for manual payments.
+The consumer may choose to pay on a different schedule/frequency.
+The payment method and frequency is not captured for manual payments</li><li>Payments that can be initiated by the retailer, based on a consumer's preferences and permission, include payments based on a direct debit, card debit or digital wallet setup.
+Each of these requires a payment frequency to be provided along with other relevant fields</li><li>Information about payment plans related to debt repayments or arrangements due to hardship is not captured within this API</li></ul>

 ###Endpoint Version
 |   |  |